 MIRA has for origin the name of a female Labrador which was named Mirabelle.
 Mirabelle was one of the first 2 guide-dogs trained by Éric St-Pierre.
-It is common to give a nickname to dogs, he called her MIRA. Éric St-Pierre chose to name the foundation in honour of this dog.
-Only later did Mr. St-Pierre realize that MIRA is an imperative of the verb a nickname to dogs, he called her MIRA. Éric St-Pierre chose to name the foundation in honor of this dog.
+As it is common to give a nickname to dogs, he called her MIRA. Éric St-Pierre chose to name the foundation in honour of this dog.
 Only later did Mr. St-Pierre realize that MIRA is an imperative of the verb "look" in Spanish…

 Which breeds are used by MIRA?